Jean Segura Player Props: Marlins vs. Angels

-On Friday, Jean Segura (.310 on-base percentage in past 10 games, 57 points above season-long percentage) and the Miami Marlins face the Los Angeles Angels, whose starting pitcher will be Reid Detmers.
-First pitch is at 9:38 PM ET.
+On Saturday, Jean Segura (.326 on-base percentage in past 10 games, 63 points above season-long percentage) and the Miami Marlins play the Los Angeles Angels, whose starting pitcher will be Shohei Ohtani.
+First pitch is at 10:07 PM ET.

-He had a hitless performance in his last game (0-for-5) against the Rockies.
+In his most recent game, he had two hits (going 2-for-4 with an RBI) against the Angels.

 Jean Segura Game Info & Props vs. the Angels